 Yes, it is all free without the disruption of ads or other tricks.
 Yes, it is very easy to use.
 And, yes, there is also way too much sensitive logging and data sharing going on in the background.

-If you don’t mind using Opera, which is otherwise a very good and fast alternative to other popular browsers (IE, Firefox, and Chrome), you can, of course, have some fun with this fake VPN for free.
+If you don’t mind using Opera, which is otherwise a very good and fast alternative to other popular browsers (Safari, Firefox, and Chrome), you can, of course, have some fun with this fake VPN for free.
 Try to access geo-restricted websites, but, if you are in a strictly controlled and censored country like China, Saudi Arabia, Iran, or North Korea, well, you may want to walk away from this VPN solution.